SRCH2/srch2-ngn/db_connectors/sqlserver/readme.txt

       shell> ./configure --disable-gui --disable-drivers --enable-iconv --with-iconv-char-enc=UTF8 --with-iconv-ucode-enc=UTF16LE shell> make
       shell> sudo make install
-    To install MS ODBC Driver 11 for SQL Server for Ubuntu, download the driver for ReadHat Linux on the website : http://www.microsoft.com/en-us/download/details.aspx?id=36437
+    To install MS ODBC Driver 11 for SQL Server for Ubuntu, download the driver for ReadHat5 Linux on the website : http://www.microsoft.com/en-us/download/details.aspx?id=36437 shell> tar -xvf msodbcsql*.tar.gz
-    Choose the RedHat5 and Download it.
-    Unpack the driver archive.
       shell> cd msodbcsql*
       shell> lib64
       shell> ldd libmsodbcsql*
-    Fine the lines that have "not found".
+    Find the lines that have "not found".
 The next step is to install these missing dependencies.
 The general approach is to enter the library name in the Ubuntu Package Search(packages.ubuntu.com)
     To find the libcrypto.so.6 and libssl.so.6, download and install the package libss10.9.8. shell> cd /usr/lib
       shell> sudo ln -s libssl.so.0.9.8 libssl.so.6